iotc-secretariat/iotc-tcac-simulations/README.md

 ### CPC and Coastal State Configuration

-The identification of a CPC as *being* or *not being* an IOTC Coastal State remains a subject of debate for some IOTC members with NJAs within the IOTC Area of Competence.

 For the purposes of the simulations, the following assumptions were made:

 -   The NJAs of the IOTC CPCs were sourced from the Flanders Marine Institute [*maritime boundaries* geodatabase](https://doi.org/10.14284/628).
-They are available for download from the [IOTC Data Reference Catalogue](https://data.iotc.org/reference/latest/domain/admin/shapefiles/IO_NJA_AREAS_1.0.0_SHP.zip).
+They are available for download from the [IOTC Reference Data Catalogue](https://data.iotc.org/reference/latest/domain/admin/shapefiles/IO_NJA_AREAS_1.0.0_SHP.zip)

--   The attribution of a NJA in the Indian Ocean to a given CPC reflects the information available to the IOTC as of 31/12/2023

 -   For historical reasons, the waters of the Chagos Archipelago were considered to be under the sovereignty of the United Kingdom of Great Britain and Northern Ireland (`GBR`)